ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 ~~~~~~
 {: .language-python}

 Now the function does not give up when the specified exceptions occur.
-It tries to perform a request several.
+It tries to perform a request several times.
 This easy trick can make your software more reliable and remove various sliding bugs.
 Let's look how the naive implementation works under the hood:

 ~~~~~~
 import logging